 Carv's audio-guided coaching is a great way to hone in on this.
 Getting higher numbers in your earphones on the Fore:aft ratio Monitor will tell you your balance is forward, so practice being able to control how much you do this.
 Can I make this turn give a score of 75?
 And then the next five be closer to 60?
 Then work on turns where you get scores of 50, which will tell you you’re standing centered and the skis should feel a lot grippier.
 Use the digital coach to help fine tune your fore and aft balance so at any moment you can switch gears.

 Ski steeps confidently with Carv

 The Carv app has many features to designed to improve your balance and edging, allowing you to ski steeps assuredly.
-These drills have been created with Kaylin Richardson, Olympic racer and Eric Lipton, PSIA elite coach and demo-team skier.
-Carv's interactive drills will take your skiing to the next level with turn-by-turn audio feedback, to help you get the most from your time on the slope.
+These drills have been created with Olympic racer Kaylin Richardson, and PSIA elite coach and demo-team skier Eric Lipton.
+Carv's interactive skiing Modes will take your skiing to the next level with turn-by-turn audio feedback, to help you get the most from your time on the slope.

-- Develop your balance with the Thousand Steps and Balance drills, and move through 20 levels of assessment.
+- Develop your balance with Balance Training, and move through 20 grades of increasing difficulty.